blocknetdx/documentation/docs/wallet/staking.md

        your own](https://www.cyberciti.biz/faq/how-to-disable-ssh-password-login-on-linux/).
 Those connecting via `PuTTY` from Windows should first follow [this guide to set up SSH Keys with PuTTY](https://devops.ionos.com/tutorials/use-ssh-keys-with-putty-on-windows/). *Note: If you follow this recommendation to restrict access to your
-       VPS via SSH Keys, back up your SSH Private key and save the password you choose to unlock your SSH Private Key.*
+       VPS via SSH Keys, back up your SSH Private key and save the password you choose to unlock your SSH Private Key.* **Stop here if you're just setting up an Ubuntu VPS for an SNode and don't plan to stake on the VPS.**
 	1. Visit [https://github.com/blocknetdx/blocknet/releases/](https://github.com/blocknetdx/blocknet/releases/) to see
     the latest release version of the Blocknet core wallet:
 	![Latest Release](/img/wallet/latest-release.png)